willproj/changgeng.github.io/README.md

 To start to use this guide you need to prepare a resume which is written by **markdown**.
 If you need to know how to use markdown to write a resume here is a nice tutorial about learning markdown in [More Resource](#-more-resource).

-Also a Github account is also necessary since the resume will be hosted by Github pages.
-You can find steps of how to set up your Github account in Instruction step 2.
+Also, a Github account is also necessary since the resume will be hosted by Github pages.
+You can find steps on how to set up your GitHub account in Instruction step 2.

 ----